Trusted by 1565+ businesses CDSCO-regulated NSNM device compliance 4.6/5 average client rating

 Introduction to Non-Sterile and Non-Measuring (NSNM) Devices

-One of India's most significant medical devices is the NSNM device, which falls under Class A and thus poses minimal risks to patients and users.
+One of India's most significant medical devices is the NSNM Medical Device, which falls under Class A and thus poses minimal risks to patients and users.

-Even though classified as low-risk, NSNM devices must comply with regulatory safety and efficacy requirements.
-All Class A devices under which NSNM falls shall be registered before manufacturing, importation, or sale in India.
+Even though classified as low-risk, Class A Non-Sterile and Non-Measuring (NSNM) medical devices must comply with regulatory safety and efficacy requirements.
+All **Class A devices under which NSNM falls** shall be registered with CDSCO before manufacturing, importation, or sale in India.
 In this regard, Medical Devices Rules 2017 calls for such registration from CDSCO.

 Here at ComplifyXpert, we understand the specific requirements for NSNM device registration.
 We help businesses identify the correct classification, gather technical documentation, and efficiently complete registration.
 Our solutions are designed to minimize your team's effort while ensuring full compliance with CDSCO regulations.